-The food poisoning lawyers at Saiontz & Kirk, P.A. are no longer accepting peanut butter recall Lawsuits linked to the salmonella recalls
+The food poisoning lawyers at Saiontz & Kirk, P.A. are no longer accepting new cases stemming from the peanut butter recall in 2008.
+This page is maintained for informational purposes only.

 In January 2008, a number of peanut butter recalls were issued as a result of potential contamination with Salmonella typhimurium bacteria, which has sickened over 400 people, resulting in over 90 hospitalizations and 6 food poisoning deaths.

 Large tubs of peanut butter, which were distributed to schools, hospitals, nursing homes and other food service institutions, as well as peanut butter paste used to manufacture a variety of different peanut butter crackers, peanut butter ice cream and other products have been found to be the source of the salmonella outbreak.

 Consumption of products containing peanut butter could produce symptoms of food poisoning within 12 to 72 hours after consumption, such as:

 PEANUT BUTTER FOOD POISONING OUTBREAK